bertram-eu/HALCON-skill/README.md

 This is a proof of concept.
 Known limitations:

-- Requires a local HALCON installation for execution and documentation access
+- Requires a local HALCON installation and license for execution and documentation access
-- Deep learning workflows are supported but less thoroughly tested
 - The skill relies on HALCON's HTML operator docs at `HALCONROOT/doc/html/` — if your installation is incomplete, operator lookups may fail
 - Generated scripts should always be reviewed and tested before production use